 - Add nut butter, mixing until smooth.
 PRO TIP: room temperature nut butter will be much easier to mix in.

-- Fold in any toppings that you'd like (If using cocoa powder, mix very thoroughly until no clumps remain).
+- Fold in any toppings that you'd like (If using dark drinking chocolate powder, mix very thoroughly until no clumps remain).

 bowlwith a cloth and put in the refrigerator for 30 minutes to firm.

 - On a parchment lined baking sheet, use a mini ice cream scoop or a tablespoon to form dough balls and evenly space them out.
 PRO TIP: be careful not to pack the dough balls too tightly - be gentle with them for a more tender finished product.